rustbunker/portal/README.md

 Indexing is batch indexing by default.

-To use this service you need a valid JWT token from a service like [broker](https://crates.io/crates/broker) and a running [sonic](https://crates.io/crates/sonic-server) server.
+To use this service you need to have running [sonic](https://crates.io/crates/sonic-server) server and a [broker](https://crates.io/crates/broker) server.

 ### Features